-Our teams have provided health and nutrition services to 86,636 people, helped 106,445 people improve their access to food and income, and delivered essential water and sanitation services to 76,945 people.
+In 2017, our teams reached a total of 648,980 people across Yemen.
+In the past year, we have provided health and nutrition services, helped improve access to food and income, and delivered essential water and sanitation services.
 Yemen is one of the most forgotten humanitarian crises worldwide.
 Children and their families need urgent help.

 Action Against Hunger

 Action Against Hunger is a global humanitarian organization that takes decisive action against the causes and effects of hunger.
 We save the lives of malnourished children.
 We ensure families can access clean water, food, training, and health care.
 We enable entire communities to be free from hunger.
-With more than 6,500 staff in over 45 countries, our programs reach 14.9 million people.
+With more than 7,958 staff in nearly 50 countries, our programs reach 20.2 million people.